PlainsightPro/dbt-fabricspark-plainsight/README.md

 The `dbt-fabricspark` package contains all of the code enabling dbt to work with Synapse Spark in Microsoft Fabric.
 For more information, consult [the docs](https://docs.getdbt.com/docs/profile-fabricspark).

+### ✨ Features in This Fork

+- **PySpark Model Support**: Write dbt models in Python/PySpark for advanced data transformations
+- **dbt 1.9.2 Compatible**: Updated to work with the latest dbt-core and dbt-adapters APIs
+- **FabricSparkRelationType**: Custom relation type class for better type safety and compatibility
+- **Enhanced Stability**: Additional bug fixes and improvements not yet in upstream

 ## Installation

 Install directly from GitHub using pip: